My Quiet Kitchen

 I use this 6-Quart Instant Vortex Air Fryer, but any comparable air fryer will work.
 A 6-quart air fryer can accommodate 6 peach halves at one time.

 You'll also need a sharp knife to cut the peaches.
-A spoon is helpful for removing the pits.
+And a spoon is helpful for removing the pits.

 Top Tip